 If you have a hobby, an interest, a burning passion, chances are that other students share it.
 There are longtime groups focused on cultural interests, global issues, music and art, and just plain fun stuff.
-If there isn’t one, why not start one?
+If there isn’t a club for something you love, why not start one?
 New groups form every year.
 Here are just a few of our current clubs.

 This group publishes a literary magazine each year, which promotes the fields of literature and the arts within the community.

 Art for Relief

 This club organizes a night of art events to raise money for charitable organizations.
 The annual event features local artists as well as student and faculty work, and includes a silent art auction and performance.

 This group shares eastern and Chinese culture through activities that promote community awareness of Chinese philosophy, geography, history, arts, and current events.